-1.5.4 The RESET Button
+2.3.2 RESET Button

 Insert a thin object into the RESET hole of the Zyxel Device to reload the factory-default configuration file if you forget your password or IP address, or you cannot access the Web Configurator.
 This means that you will lose all configurations that you had previously saved.
-The password will be reset to the default (see the Zyxel Device label) and the IP address will be reset to 192.168.1.1.
+The password is reset to the default (see the Zyxel Device label) and the IP address is reset to 192.168.1.1.